 Comments: If you liked this post or have anything to say, please leave a comment!
 I love reading them

 Just keep in mind that I’ll delete any rude, trolling, spammy, irrelevant or way off-topic comments.
 Also, use your REAL name, not a brand or business one, and don’t link to your site in the comments unless it’s relevant to this post.

 If you have a general language learning question, please ask it in the forums.
 Otherwise please use the search tool on the right for any other question not related to this post.

 - Spaced repetition: Never forget vocabulary ever again (Very similar post)

 - What is the best language learning course?
 Looking at the numbers (Very similar post)

 - The best online dictionary for learning any language: Google Image!
 (Quite a similar post)

 - How your computer and the Internet can correct your grammar and spelling (for free) (Quite a similar post)

 - Best free online dictionaries for translators and linguists (Quite a similar post)

-- Hitting a brick wall in your language progress (RANDOM - Somewhat similar post)
+- Travel phrasebooks: a serious language learner's best first book to study (RANDOM - Somewhat similar post)